kongware/scriptum/README.md

 add("2"); // type error
 ```

-## Imperative Functions
+### Imperative Functions

 Javascript supports multi-argument and variadic functions as well as thunks and so does scriptum.

-### Multi-argument
+#### Multi-argument

-While the type validator allows multi-argument functions it is strict in the number supplied arguments:
+While the type validator allows multi-argument functions, it is strict in the number supplied arguments:

 ```javascript
 const add = fun((m, n) => m + n, "Number, Number => Number");